Donald Goines: Death

 On October 21, 1974 Goines and his common-law wife Shirley Sailor were discovered dead in their Highland Park, Michigan apartment.
 The police had received an anonymous phone call earlier that evening and responded, discovering Goines in the living room of the apartment and Sailor's body in the kitchen.
 Both Goines and Sailor had sustained multiple gunshot wounds to the chest and head.

 The identity of the two gunmen is unknown, as is the reason behind the murders.
-Popular theories involve Goines being murdered due to his basing several of his characters on real life criminals as well as the theory that Goines was killed due to his being in debt over drugs.
+Popular theories involve Goines being murdered due to his basing several of his characters on real life criminals, and the theory that Goines was killed due to his being in debt over drugs.

 At his funeral, a relative placed a book with Goines in his casket, but it was stolen.